usefomo/magento-2/README.md

 **Note:** This is alpha software and not to be used in production until v1.0.0

-# Webhooks for Magento 2
+# Order Created Webhooks of Magento 2 for fomo.com

 ![Preview](http://prontoinfosys.com/magento1/Screenshot_1.jpg)

-This module provides webhooks for Magento 2 events, cpecially for fomo.com.
+This module provides webhooks for Magento 2 events, specially for fomo.com

-> Better support for webhooks is on the backlog, but currently not guaranteed for Magento 2 GA.
+> Currently guaranteed for Magento 2 GA.

 We're hopeful the community can help push this effort forward through this module.